mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 1. Turn off the ability to use a camera.
 2. Redirect the contents of recordings to an API end point while in that zone.
 3. Turn off a ring sound (for example in a movie theater), and switch all phones to vibrate.
-4. Turn age appropriate mode in facilities that dictate that.

 ## Signage